Children’s centre volunteers offer one-to-one or group support with:

-- Parent/Carer Zone: includes advice about preparing for a baby, breastfeeding, weaning, behaviour, child development, information for dads, and much more.
+- Families information service: includes advice about preparing for a baby, breastfeeding, weaning, behaviour, child development, information for dads and much more.

 - Childcare: includes information about funding for childcare places, eligibility for funded childcare, application processes, childcare provision across Nottinghamshire, including all Ofsted registered childminders, nurseries, pre-schools and schools.

-- Things to do in the Community: includes information on lots of activities, like community toddler groups.
+- Things to do out and about: includes information on lots of activities, like community toddler groups.

 - Work and volunteering: includes training, getting back to work, job opportunities, advice about benefits and childcare.